-Once you identify a site and preceptor, you must complete a Clinical Rotation Data Form.
+Once you identify a site and preceptor, you must complete a MyRequest form in the clinical placement Exxat system.
 This allows GW Nursing faculty to review the clinical site and preceptor to determine if it is appropriate for a clinical course.
 As an admitted student, you will have access to all required clinical placement documents on Blackboard.

-Submission of the Clinical Rotation Data Form drives the clinical placement process, so you must submit one for any and all clinical rotations.
-Forms are typically due three to four months before the clinical semester, and submission deadlines will be outlined for you upon successful admission to a program.
+Submission of the MyRequest form drives the clinical placement process, so you must submit one for any and all clinical rotations.
+MyRequests are typically due three to four months before the clinical semester, and submission deadlines will be outlined for you upon successful admission to a program.
 The clinical placement team will work with your identified clinical site and preceptor to obtain the required affiliation agreement and preceptor documentation.
 A completed contract with GW Nursing is required for all clinical sites.
 The university will complete the clinical agreement, collect preceptor documentation and clear students for clinical rotations.

 1919 Pennsylvania Ave NW